jkknibbe99/GVSU-CIS350-TeamGoogleStadia/docs/software_requirements_specification.md

 	1. The game shall run smoothly and not crash in any instance
 	1. The player character's movement shall be smooth/fluid and easy to control
 	1. The game scheme shall be hardcore where the player loses all progres when they die
+	1. The game shall quit/start when the user starts/exits the game
+	1. The player shall lose all items when health reaches 0
+	1. The player shall be able to buy items from the store if they have a sufficient amount of money